“Oh, you hate your job? Why didn’t you say so? There’s a support group for that. It’s called everybody, and they meet at the bar.”

 I didn’t know what to do so I listened to everyone else.
-I found a ‘good job’ at what I later discovered was ‘a big dumb company’.
+I found a ‘good job’ at the kind of big Fortune 500 company I was supposed to have.
 I was ecstatic.
 A real job that everyone could be proud of.
 Awesome.

 The excitement lasted all of about 16 days.
 From day 17 on it was all I could do to not break a keyboard over my head.
 It turned out my job role was based on a process that was already automated for most of our competitors.
 I was officially doing monkey work.

 I could finish my work in 3 hours (on a busy day).
 So could everyone else.
 But since I had to be there all day I found myself filling time with screwing around with coworkers, emailing, chatting and spending way too much money on Starbucks.

 I learned from the best.
 The envioronment encouraged it.
 I was using 6% of my potential, max.
 The company was wasting their money on me and I was wasting my time on them.

 Despite having realized all this two weeks into the job, do you know how long I stayed?

 For some that might sound short.
 For me it was an eternity.

 Side note: OK so I may be making it sound worse that it was- I doubt it, but it’s possible.
 It was an important education for me and I’m glad it happened, so I can be sure it never will again.
 And if any of my old coworkers are reading this, I had fun working with you all.
 It was just the exact opposite of what I was meant to do.
 May our paths cross on greener pastures…

 I do not want you to suffer the same fate.